ghc-proposals/ghc-proposals/proposals/0000-show-type.rst

 Costs and Drawbacks
 -------------------
-Development cost is likely tiny; after all, GHC already prints out the result of ``ShowType`` for custom type errors.
+Development cost is likely tiny; after all, GHC already prints out types at their source-level representation.

 Maintenance cost is similarly small, this primitive would do little more than use existing machinery to build a ``Symbol``.